gguerrero/mixpanel_magic_lamp/README.md

 ## Your own interface
-Now you master all the above concepts, the best thing you can do is to build you own interface model to extracting you reports:
+Now you master all the above concepts, the best thing you can do is to build your own interface model for extracting your reports:

 ```ruby
 module Mixpanel